 - (a) Uses for waters are classified separately.
 A body of water may be assigned different classifications for different uses.
 For each use, management objectives and associated criteria for those objectives are presented by classification level in § 29A-306 of these rules. - (b) All waters of the State shall be managed to support their designated and existing uses.
 Existing classifications of water uses shall be maintained unless reclassified in a manner consistent with the Act and in compliance with all applicable federal requirements, including 40 C.F.R. § 131.10(g). - (c) Recommendations for use reclassification shall be made during the tactical basin planning process or by the Department of Environmental Conservation on a case-by-case basis.
-Pursuant to 10 V.S.A. § 1253, on the Secretary's own motion, or on receipt of written request that the Secretary adopt, amend, or repeal a reclassification rule, the Secretary shall comply with 3 V.S.A. § 806 and may initiate a rulemaking proceeding to reclassify one or more uses of all or any portion of the affected waters in the public interest. - (d) The designated uses are: - (1) Aquatic biota and wildlife that may utilize or are present in the waters; - (2) Aquatic habitat to support aquatic biota, wildlife, or plant life; - (3) The use of waters for swimming and other primary contact recreation; - (4) The use of waters for boating and related recreational uses; - (5) The use of waters for fishing and related recreational uses; - (6) The use of waters for the enjoyment of aesthetic conditions; - (7) The use of the water for public water source; and - (8) The use of water for irrigation of crops and other agricultural uses.
+Pursuant to 10 V.S.A. § 1253, on the Secretary's own motion, or on receipt of written request that the Secretary adopt, amend, or repeal a reclassification rule, the Secretary shall comply with 3 V.S.A. § 806 and may initiate a rulemaking proceeding to reclassify one or more uses of all or any portion of the affected waters in the public interest. - (d) The designated uses are: - (1) Aquatic biota and wildlife that may utilize or are present in the waters; - (2) Aquatic habitat to support aquatic biota, wildlife, or plant life; - -(63) The use of waters for the enjoyment of aesthetic conditions; - (3) The use of waters for swimming and other primary contact recreation; - (44) The use of waters for boating and related recreational uses; - (55) The use of waters for fishing and related recreational uses;